-ShareByLink’s file size is just little over 13MB, which came as a surprise since the program doesn’t store the uploaded file, and the fact that it is just a simple looking thing with limited features.
+ShareByLink’s file size is just a little over 13MB, which came as a surprise since the program doesn’t store the uploaded file and the fact that it is just a simple-looking thing with limited features.

 When installed and launched, users will see a small box with a simple user interface.
 Here we have a spot for dragging and dropping files for upload.
 We should point out that drag and drop is the only way to add files, so users will need to have File Explorer open at all times.
 The alternative is, to right-click on the file and from the context menu, select Click By Link.

 Once a file has been added, just click on the “Upload & Make Link” button.
 Users should then be shown a status bar, but bear in mind that the speed of the upload will have everything to do with the speed of your Internet connection.
 Furthermore, once uploaded, a link will be provided, but it will only be online for 30-days.